chapel-lang/chapel/doc/rst/language/evolution.rst

     // slice2 sets up a slice by creating a reference to it ref slice2 = A[1..1000];
     // either way, using the slice in a begin that can continue
-    // after the function declaring theh array exits is an error begin {
+    // after the function declaring the array exits is an error begin {
       slice1 += 1;
       slice2 += 1;